wri/ndc/July 16/NIG-NDC-EN-AP.md

 In 2014, Nigeria became the largest economy in sub-Sahara Africa.
 Nigeria is a lower middle income developing country, the GDP per capita in current US$ is about $2,950.
 The economy is diversifying and has grown over 6% per year for the past decade.
 Yet, significant challenges remain.
 Food insecurity, poor access to energy and high unemployment, amongst others, remain principal constraints on economic development and are of primary concern to the government.
 Those below the poverty line of US$1.25 PPP still make up 30% of the population.
 The recent sharp decline in world oil prices has put pressure on the federal government budget, which continues to depend significantly on export revenues.
 The Nigeria INDC, therefore, focuses on the delivery of direct development benefits and sustainable growth of the economy.

 In addition to these challenges, the country is considerably impacted by climate change.
 The north of the country, for example, is highly vulnerable to drought.
-A recent Pew Research Center global attitudes surveyi found that 65% of Nigerians are very concerned about the threat climate change poses, ahead of global economic instability (48%).
+A recent Pew Research Center global attitudes survey[^1] found that 65% of Nigerians are very concerned about the threat climate change poses, ahead of global economic instability (48%).
 HE President Buhari has stated in his inaugural speech that Nigeria is committed to tackling climate change.
 Nigeria's INDC demonstrates its determination to contribute to the success of the Paris climate summit in December 2015 and to grow its economy sustainably while reducing carbon pollution.

 In addition to these challenges, the country is considerably impacted by climate change.
 The north of the country, for example, is highly vulnerable to drought.
 A recent Pew Research Center global attitudes surveyi found that 65% of Nigerians are very concerned about the threat climate change poses, ahead of global economic instability (48%).
 HE President Buhari has stated in his inaugural speech that Nigeria is committed to tackling climate change.
 Nigeria's INDC demonstrates its determination to contribute to the success of the Paris climate summit in December 2015 and to grow its economy sustainably while reducing carbon pollution.

+The INDC promotes sustainable development and delivering on government priorities.
+The policies and measures included in the Nigeria INDC will deliver immediate development benefits and do not compromise sustainable growth, on the contrary.
+Ambitious mitigation action is economically efficient and socially desirable for Nigeria, even when leaving aside its climate benefits.
+The policies and measures alleviate poverty, increase social welfare and inclusion, as well as improving individual well-being, which includes a healthy environment.
+Furthermore, by not undertaking these measures Nigeria would incur significant adaptation costs from exacerbated climate change.

 Nigeria has been actively engaged in international climate policy negotiations since it became a Party to the UN Framework Convention on Climate Change (FCCC) in 1994 ratifying its Kyoto Protocol in 2004.
 Nigeria submitted its First National Communication (FNC) in 2003 and a Second National Communication in February 2014.
 Nigeria is host to a number of Clean Development Mechanism projects, as well as projects financed by the Adaptation Fund.
 In September 2012, the Federal Executive Council approved the Nigeria Climate Change Policy Response and Strategy.
 HE, President Muhammadu Buhari, The President of the Federal Republic of Nigeria on 26 November 2015, approved the Nigeria INDC.